 I met Dietmar again, Stortemelk Veteran and Linux evangelist.
 Then there was Frans, brother of Marly the Mighty.
 Frans was accompanied by his pal Melvin.
 Frans I had met before, Melvin not yet, but I would soon find out that both Frans & Melvin shared my sense of humor.
 Some laughs were to be had with this pair in the coming days, for sure.

 For the past half hour I had been struggling with my limited German language and feeling a bit handicapped for it.
 But then someone introduced me to a guy named James.
 “Wonderful” I thought “now we’re talking !”
 But I cheered too soon.
 As I addressed James in The Queen’s English to ask him how he came to find himself on such a wonderful vessel on this beautiful albeit a bit chilly friday morning I saw his terrified eyes scanning infinity in search of a clue to what the blitz I was talking about.
 Great.
 Why in God’s name they would choose to baptize a German boy ‘James’ shall forever remain a mystery to me.
 But, as I would find out later, James was an amiable man who fared much better when addressed in his mother language.
 Also with Schnapps he fared quite well.
 With pasta dishes not so much.
 A Childhood trauma I presumed.
 After the short conversation with our not so English James I walked over to Hein and Heidi whom I had met on an earlier trip.
 Heidi’s logbook told me that it had been in 2002.
 How time flies if you’re busy living and neglect to pay attention all the time.
 A little outside of the group was a guy called Roland.
 I call him the silent enjoyer.
 Really not exchanged a single word with the good kid but that’s okay.
 To each his own and at least he was visibly enjoying the adventure.
 And of course the whole motley crew was placed under the strict supervision and immaculate leadership of our Captain Mike The Merciless and his second in command Marly The Mighty during the ensuing hefty voyage across the rough seas.
-Immediately after the introductions Mike pulled his bonus card and went to do some much needed shopping at the local Appie.
+Immediately after the introductions Mike pulled his bonus card and went to do some much needed shopping at the an online Shoppok store.
 Scurvy is your enemy in these heavy, dangerous and most of all very heroic sea crossings.

 But before we could set out on our epic journey a hefty manual was taken in hand and all present were extensively briefed on safety rules and procedures on board.
 Europe’s taste to regulate everything apparently had also reached the Stortemelk who for the first time would sail under some type of ISO certificate of which I have already forgotten the name.
 It could be a good development, but it brings a lot of paperwork with it.
 No fun at all.
 And isn’t that what it’s all about ?
 Fun ?
 Why does everything we do always have to be covered in rules, procedures and regulations ?